 As we continue to develop CircuitPython and create new releases, we will stop supporting older releases.
-If you are running CircuitPython 2.x, you need to update to 3.x.
+You need to update to the latest CircuitPython.

 You need to download the CircuitPython Library Bundle that matches your version of CircuitPython.
-Please update to CircuitPython 3.x and then download the 3.x bundle.
+Please update CircuitPython and then download the latest bundle.

-We will soon stop providing the 2.x bundle as an automatically created download on the Adafruit CircuitPython Bundle repo.
-If you must continue to use 2.x, you can still download the 2.x version of
+As we release new versions of CircuitPython, we will stop providing the previous bundles as automatically created downloads on the Adafruit CircuitPython Library Bundle repo.
+If you must continue to use an earlier version, you can still download the appropriate version of

-mpy-cross from the 2.x release of CircuitPython on the CircuitPython repo and create your own 2.x compatible .mpy library files.
-However, it is best to update to 3.x for both CircuitPython and the library bundle.
+mpy-cross from the particular release of CircuitPython on the CircuitPython repo and create your own compatible .mpy library files.
+However, it is best to update to the latest for both CircuitPython and the library bundle.

 Many of the CircuitPython boards also run Arduino.
 But how do you switch between the two?
 Switching between CircuitPython and Arduino is easy.